Amr006/Medical-Store-Mangement-System/README.md

 # Medical-Store-Mangement-System
-the first year project with C++ language
+The first year project with C++ language